Daniel-KM/Omeka-S-module-SearchSolr/README.md

 sudo su - solr -c "/opt/solr/bin/solr restart"
 ```

-Warning: Solr is a java application, so it is very slow to start, stop and
+**Warning**: Solr is a java application, so it is very slow to start, stop and
 restart.
 You may need to wait five minutes between two commands.

 Solr is automatically launched and available in your browser at [http://localhost:8983].